 If you can’t find an answer to your question, please send me a message!

-We rebranded to Burd & Sons to reclaim our family’s original name and build a brand that stands for more than just “tuning” — while retaining the same craftsmanship, service area, and values.
+We rebranded to Burd and Sons to reclaim our family’s original name and build a brand that stands for more than just “tuning” — while retaining the same craftsmanship, service area, and values.
 Customers who used to know us as St. Louis Piano Tuning or St. Louis Pianoworks will find we still offer the exact same services and quality.

 Read this short article for my best answer to this oft asked question.

 Probably not!
-Here’s why
+Here’s why.

 Follow this link to learn more about the process of tuning a piano.